nikheelpandey/nikheelpandey.github.io/_posts/2024-12-5-mesa-optimiser.md

 ---
 layout: post
-title: "Mesa Optimizers and AI Risk"
+title: "Mesa Optimizers and the AI Risk"
 description: An exploration of Mesa Optimizers and their implications for AI Safety
 image: img/me_trek.jpg
 date: 2024-12-5